Primary school visits to Knole

-Explore Knole park on a guided park walk led by the learning team.
+Explore Knole Park on a guided walk led by the learning team.
 Enjoy watching the deer from a safe distance, listen out for the distinctive call of green woodpeckers, find out about the ant hills and ice house and measure ancient trees to find out their age.
-Park walks can also be adapted to include compasses, map skills, landscape and prehistory.
+Park walks can be adapted to include compasses, map skills, landscape and prehistory.

 Discovering buildings and materials

-Our courtyard trail allows your pupils to work in small groups as they answer quiz questions in Knole’s two largest courtyards, Green Court and Stone Court.
-The discovery trail encourages close-looking and covers building materials, features such as windows and water troughs, dates on the drainpipes and historical features such as Roman stones and Prehistoric deer antlers.
+Our courtyard trail allows pupils to work in small groups as they answer quiz questions in Knole’s two largest courtyards, Green Court and Stone Court.
+The discovery trail encourages close-looking and covers building materials, such as features on windows and water troughs, dates on the drainpipes, Roman stones and Prehistoric deer antlers.
 Trails, clipboards and pencils are all supplied.